thejimbirch/catsinmyyard/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 = I've cheched the "show counter" option in the Settings page, but sometimes the Pinterest PinIt button's counter doesn't appear. =
 The PinIt counter only appear if the post has been shared at least once.
 Also, the refresh time for the PinIt counter could be long.

+= Does this plugin help me earn revenue? =
+Due to popular demand, we are excited to announce that we have now added a new layer onto the ReadyGraph product: monetization.
+For quality sites with enough users and traffic to qualify, we will enable you to earn revenue through a set of elegant, unobtrusive sponsorship units.The ad units will be shown occasionally (much of the time they won't be noticeable) and are highly targeted based on user interests.
+Most importantly, they can be turned off or on at any time.
+In addition to helping qualifying sites support themselves, this initiative will allow us to continue to put resources towards enhancing the free features we offer each and every site owner.
+Sites qualify on the basis of quality and a minimum traffic threshold.
+You can view, adjust, or opt out through your site monetization settings page.

 == Screenshots ==
 1. Sample content, activating the Facebook Share and Twitter buttons
 2. Options available in the Settings menu

 == Changelog ==

+= 4.3.8 =
+* new plugin version upgrade
+* delete readygraph option

+= 4.3.7 =
+* Bug Fixes for readygraph
+* Security fix

+= 4.3.6 =
+* Bug Fixes for readygraph
+* RSS & Follow button fix

+= 4.3.5 =
+* Bug Fixes for readygraph

+= 4.3.4 =
+* Bug Fixes

+= 4.3.3 =
+* Bug Fixes - separate google search from readygraph
+* Remove infolinks

+= 4.3.2 =
+* Bug Fixes
+* Disable infolinks
+* limit readygraph.js load for only sites having infolinks on/google search on or readygraph connected

+= 4.3.1 =
+* Fix related_tags to be turned on
+* fix google_search

+= 4.3 =
+* Added google search box as an option
+* Fix related_tags to be turned on

 = 4.2.0 =
 * Added related tags to readygraph monetization